pysat/pysatNASA/.github/pull_request_template.md

 - [ ] Any dependent changes have been merged and published in downstream modules
 - [ ] Add a note to ``CHANGELOG.md``, summarizing the changes
 - [ ] Update zenodo.json file for new code contributors

+If this is a release PR, replace the first item of the above checklist with the release checklist on the wiki: https://github.com/pysat/pysat/wiki/Checklist-for-Release